Devin Singletary Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- Against the Jets, Singletary's 34.4 rushing yards per game over his five career matchups are 31.1 fewer than his over/under in Sunday's game.
+- Singletary has averaged 34.4 rushing yards per game in his five career matchups against the Jets, 38.1 fewer yards than his over/under in Sunday's game.

-- Singletary has had a rushing touchdown in one game versus the Jets, but did not have multiple TDs in that game.
+- In one of five games against the Jets Singletary has rushed for a touchdown.
+But he did not have multiple TDs in that game.

-- Allowing 136.3 rushing yards per game, the Jets have the 29th-ranked run defense in the NFL.
+- The Jets have the NFL's 29th-ranked defense against the run, surrendering 136.3 yards per game.

-- This year the Jets are ranked 32nd in the league in rushing touchdowns allowed (27).
+- The Bills are up against the NFL's poorest D when it comes to rushing TDs allowed (27 this year).

 Recent Performances

-- Last week against the Falcons, Singletary rushed for 110 yards on 23 carries (averaging 4.8 yards per carry) while scoring two touchdowns.
+- In last week's matchup with the Falcons, Singletary ran for 110 yards on 23 carries (averaging 4.8 yards per carry) while scoring two touchdowns on the ground.

-- Over his last three games, Singletary has piled up 57 carries for 235 yards (78.3 per game) and four touchdowns.
+- Over his last three outings, Singletary has piled up 57 carries for 235 yards (78.3 per game) and four touchdowns.

 - He's also averaged 16.3 receiving yards per game, grabbing six passes for 49 yards.